AndyObtiva/strategic/README.md

 - Ability to fetch a strategy by name or by object type to mirror
 - Plain Ruby and Ruby on Rails support

-`strategic` enables you to make any existing domain model "strategic", externalizing all logic concerning algorithmic variations into separate strategy classes that are easy to find, maintain and extend while honoring the Open/Closed Principle.
+`Strategic` enables you to make any existing domain model "strategic", externalizing all logic concerning algorithmic variations into separate strategy classes that are easy to find, maintain and extend while honoring the Open/Closed Principle.